CodeBridge-Lab/qr-attendance/README.md

 <div align="center">

-### Built for faster, safer, and more engaging classroom attendance
+### Built for faster, safer and more engaging classroom attendance

 </div>